fraber/openproject-time-tracker/ROADMAP.md

        - Refactor code to move folders below ~/app/ (for better GitHub display)

+Bugs:
 - Add a mailto: link for authors to send out emails quickly
+- Modifying the date (spentOn) column, the editor writes a Date object instead of an ISO date
+- After changing the project, the WorkPackages drop-down shows the ID of the last WP, instead of the title

+ToDo:
+- Check that configData.host does not have trailing slash ("/")

 = V1.0.0 (no release defined yet)